tuckbloor/docker_laravel_mamp/README.md

 cd into the root directory

+added node_modules to .dockerignore as this fixes the tar archive issue when rebuilding the image

 the . is for src directory in this case already determined with copy command docker-compose run composer create-project laravel/laravel .